Peach Trifle in Mason Jars (with Sourdough Cake)

 In a large mixing bowl add softened butter, avocado oil, and sugar.
 Mix with an electric mixer with beater attachments on low speed for 2 minutes.
 It should be creamy and well-combined.

-Add eggs one at a time, beating until completely combined.
+Add egg, beating until completely combined.

 Add in vanilla, sourdough discard, milk, sour cream, salt, and baking powder.
 Mix on low-speed just until combined.
 Do not over mix.